An Artist's Heart, A Scientist's Mind

 A Christmas Card Beginning

 Okay, I'm not a famous artist.
-Through my www.CarlMartin.Net website, I keep getting emails from owners of "Carl Martin" watercolors asking if I'm him.
+Through one of my personal websites, I kept getting emails from owners of "Carl Martin" watercolors asking if I'm him.
 I'm not.
 I've never been very good at watercolor, though I admire the skill and the patience required.

 Art influences everything I do, and many things have influenced my art.